eddie-energy/eddie/aiida/docs/datasources/shelly/Shelly.md

-# Shelly EM
+# Shelly

 > ⚠️ **ATTENTION:** When not using the official smart meter data, measurement accuracy may vary, and billing-relevant values cannot be guaranteed.

-The Shelly EM data source enables the integration of energy systems that do not have a smart meter adapter built into AIIDA.
+The Shelly data source enables the integration of energy systems that do not have a smart meter adapter built into AIIDA.
 It supports both single-phase and three-phase Shelly energy meters.

 These meters are DIN-rail mountable, use contactless Current Transformer (CT) clamps to measure AC current, and connect to smart home ecosystems via Wi-Fi.